Paige-AI/paige-ml-sdk/examples/README.md

 --model.layer1_out_features 3 \
 --model.layer2_out_features 3
 ```
 `in_features`, `layer1_out_features`, and `layer2_out_features` are all optional arguments which we're overriding to make the network smaller so that in trains faster in this example.
-You can run this example too- it should only take a few seconds.
+You can run this example too; it should only take a few seconds.

 ### Logging Experiment Outputs

-The sdk uses pytorch lightning, whose default logger writes experiment outputs to the `lightning_logs` folder.
+The sdk's default logger writes experiment outputs to the `lightning_logs` folder.
 If you ran the previous command, you should now see that folder:

 ```bash
 find lightning_logs/